 Hypopituitarism is a condition in which the pituitary gland (a small gland at the base of the brain) does not produce one or more of its hormones or else not enough of them.
 This condition may occur because of disease in the pituitary or hypothalamus (a part of the brain that contains hormones that control the pituitary gland).
 When there is low or no production of all the pituitary hormones, the condition is called panhypopituitarism.
 This condition may affect either children or adults.

-The pituitary gland sends signals to other glands (eg, thyroid gland) to produce hormones (eg, thyroid hormone).
-The hormones produced by the pituitary gland and other glands have a significant impact on the body’s functions, such as growth, reproduction, blood pressure, and metabolism (the physical and chemical processes of the body).
+The pituitary gland sends signals to other glands, for example the thyroid gland, to produce hormones, such as thyroid hormone.
+The hormones produced by the pituitary gland and other glands have a significant impact on bodily functions, such as growth, reproduction, blood pressure, and metabolism.
 When one or more of these hormones is not produced properly, the body’s normal functions can be affected.
-Some of the hormones like cortisol and thyroid hormone may require prompt treatment, whereas others may not be life threatening.
+Some of the problems with hormones, such as with cortisol or thyroid hormone, may require prompt treatment.
+Others may not be life threatening.

 The risk factors that make up metabolic syndrome -- unhealthy cholesterol levels, high blood pressure, high blood sugar, and excess belly fat -- raise your odds of serious health problems.
 These include diabetes and blood vessel or heart disease.

 Specifically, metabolic syndrome can lead to arteriosclerosis, or "hardening of the arteries."
 This is when fats, cholesterol, and other substances stick to the sides of the arteries.
 The arteries then become clogged and brittle.
 Blood clots form when the...

 The pituitary gland produces several hormones.
 Some important hormones include: